Create a Positive Reaction: Exploring a Career in Chemistry

 Scholarships Available

 There’s no better way to start out your path toward a successful career in chemistry than with a solid financial foundation.
-Fortunately, many scholarships are available through UNCF, including some specifically for Chemistry majors.
+Fortunately, many scholarships are available through UNCF, including some specifically for chemistry majors.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

 Search for specific scholarships and view those that are currently accepting applications here!
 Students should also check with each college or university to see if there are additional scholarships available to study chemistry.